 You can get a half pint like this one for around €2.5 in cafes and restaurants.

-No Montenegrin house would be complete without 'rakija', the potent local brandy.
-Many households, like my father in law, still make their own after making their wine for the year and enjoy it at family gatherings and celebrations (or just with breakfast!).
+No Montenegrin house would be complete without rakija, the potent local brandy.
+Many households still make their own after making their wine for the year and enjoy it at family gatherings and celebrations (or just with breakfast!).

 Have you ever tried pomegranate juice?
 Or mint juice?
 I hadn't until I came to Montenegro.
 Pomegranate juice is a local staple in households in Montenegro.